Azaze7/SW2-INFILTR8/README.md

 | Neo4j | Database | Graph database management system designed to store and query complex relationships between data.
 [Used for Backend].|
 | Python | Langauge | High-level, interpreted programming language known for its readability and versatility.
 [Used for Code].|
 | Tailwind | Library | Utility-first CSS framework for rapidly building custom user interfaces.
 [Used for Frontend].|

+## 💾 Install Instructions.
+0. After pulling github code, open terminal.
+1.cd into the folder called "my-app"
+  1a.you do this by: cd my-app
+2. run npm i
+3. After that finishes run:
+  3a. npm run build
+4. Finally to run the website:
+  4a. npm run dev

 ## 🎞️ Video Demonstration.